wittigue/denbi-modsim.github.io/workshop_2018/README.md

 * [de.NBI announcement](https://www.denbi.de/22-training-cat/training-courses/476-tools-for-systems-biology-modeling-and-data-management)

 ### Parameter Estimation
 For the parameter estimation part, we have this [archive](2018-04-23_-_COPASI_PE.zip), containing some models and data files to use during the tutorial.
+[Second dataset](test_modelselection.txt) for model selection of basic model.

 ### Map